DaisukeDaisuke/AwaitFormOptions/README.md

 * 🧹 Addressed PHP 8.4 deprecations.

 * 🔇 AwaitFormOptionsChildException's leaking from child coroutines are now silently ignored and no longer cause server crashes.
+  * This behavior originated from an internal implementation bug related to preventing memory leaks.
+However, it was kept unchanged because it proved useful.
+This behavior will be preserved in the v3.0.0 series.

 * ❌ The `neverRejects` parameter of the standalone functions `sendMenu` and `sendForm` has been removed for the same reasons described above.